MENSWEAR THROUGH THE AGES HAS HAD A COLOURFUL HISTORY AND PROVIDES MORE THAN JUST A FIG LEAF FOR BODY CONSCIOUS MALES.

 Trousers, leather c.
 1967-69 by the East West Musical Instruments Company, United States of America, founded in 1967.

-The leather bell-bottoms were made by San Francisco-based East West Musical Instruments Company, which originally produced stringed leather instruments before creating garments.
+The leather bell-bottoms are made by San Francisco-based East West Musical Instruments Company.
+This business originally produced stringed leather instruments before creating garments.

 Shirt, c.
 1966-67, England, I Was Lord Kitchener’s Valet, cotton plain weave, printed.

-A Spring/Summer 2014 ensemble by Ann Demeulemeester, Belgium, born 1959 featured wildly coloured clothing.
-This contemporary designer’s red, white, and black design evokes a similar sense of rebellion.
-Known for her deconstructive style with gothic and punk undertones, Ms Demeulemeester accomplishes this striking look through the layers and bold vertical stripes originally associated with fashions from the French Revolution.
+This ensemble designed by Ann Demeulemeester, Belgium (born 1959) featured wildly coloured clothing.
+Certainly, this contemporary designer’s red, white, and black design evokes a similar sense of rebellion.
+Above all, the designer is known for her deconstructive style with gothic and punk undertones.
+Ms Ann Demeulemeester accomplishes this striking look through the layers and bold vertical stripes originally associated with fashions from the French Revolution.

-Text copyright Fiona Rothchilds, LACMAS, MAAS and the Powerhouse Museum in Sydney 2018.
+Text copyright Fiona Rothchilds™.
+Acknowledgment of LACMAS, MAAS and the Powerhouse Museum in Sydney 2018.

 Photographs of exhibition items copyright Fiona Rothchilds 2018.